utrack/prototool/etc/style/uber2/README.md

 the package name, so if you have a file `uber/trips/v1/trips.proto` with package `uber.trips.v1`, you should import it as `uber/trips/v1/trips.proto`.
 For external imports, this should generally also be the root of the repository.
-For example, if importing [googleapis](https://github.com/googleapis/googleapis) defintions, you would import `google/logging/v2/logging.proto`, not `logging/v2/logging.proto`, `v2/logging.proto`, and such.
+For example, if importing [googleapis](https://github.com/googleapis/googleapis) definitions, you would import `google/logging/v2/logging.proto`, not `logging/v2/logging.proto`, `v2/logging.proto`, and such.

 Note that the